University College Birmingham Statement of General Policy

 - Small blue or black checked trousers

-- White skull cap or chef’s whites
+- White Chef's skull cap

 - Non-slip safety shoes